jgesser/IpCamera/README.md

 ## What to do if you have problems

-+ Check this readme to see if there are any special setup steps that are needed for your brand, they are listed in the next section.
++ Check this readme to see if there are any special setup steps that are needed for your brand of camera.
+They are listed in the next section.
 + Always look at the log files, which includes looking at the logs with TRACE enabled.
 This readme has a section on logs to explain how to do this.
 To keep your log file clean, the binding holds back a lot of useful fault finding information out of the logs unless you turn on DEBUG or TRACE logging.
 + Search the forum using any error messages to help you find how others with the same problem have already solved it.
 Always read this file first as forum posts can be out dated where this file should always be current.
 + Only after doing the above ask for help in the forum and create a new thread, then when it is fixed post how and mark the thread as solved to help others.
 This is how a community helps each other out and no one is paid as Openhab is an opensource project with all volunteers.